BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/17_3_Accessing_Bitcoind_with_NodeJS.md

 ### Looking Up Wallet Information

-You can also lookup additional information about your wallet and view your balance, transaction count et cetera:
+You can also look up additional information about your wallet and view your balance, transaction count, et cetera:

 ```
 agent.getWalletInfo(function (err, walletInfo) {